TH3ndr1/flashcards/docs/project-documentation v3.md

 *   **Known Issues:**
     *   TTS Language determination relies on joined deck data in `getCardsByIds`; need robust handling if deck data is missing or for card-level overrides (future).
     *   `StudyFlashcardView` needs final prop/state implementation (e.g., `isTransitioning` refinement).
-    *   Learn mode card ordering/repetition logic is basic (needs defined strategy: random shuffle, push-to-end, smarter prioritization?).
+    *   **The implementation of in-session re-queueing in `useStudySession` (Custom Learn) and time-based sorting/finding in timed modes (Standard Learn, Relearning) is complex and requires careful testing to ensure correct card order and availability.**
+    *   **Handling the "waiting for timed step" UI state (`currentCard` is null but session is not complete) needs clear user feedback.**
     *   Need comprehensive testing coverage (Unit, Integration, E2E).
-    *   Database backfilling script required for existing users' cards (`user_id`, SRS defaults, potentially tag links).
+    *   Database backfilling script required for existing users' cards (set new SRS fields to defaults, potentially calculate initial EF based on existing stats if possible, or mark them as 'new' for learning).
     *   Performance testing of `resolve_study_query` with large datasets and complex criteria is needed.
-    *   UI for Settings page (`app/settings/page.tsx`) needs full implementation connecting controls to the Settings context/service.
+    *   UI for Settings page (`/settings`) needs full implementation connecting controls to the Settings context/service.
     *   Study session completion/summary UI needs refinement (clear "No Cards Found" state, child-friendly summary).
     *   Potential UI/UX inconsistencies across different modules.
 *   **Future Roadmap:**